-We are looking ideas from past, present and potential presenters who would like to offer programming at MSF 2017.
+We are looking ideas from past, present, and new presenters who would like to offer programming at the 2020 Maine Science Festival.
 Presenters should be able to participate and have expertise or knowledge to be part of the event.
 For example, if you are proposing a workshop about the science of ice cream, you need to be able to explain exactly what that is – or have a scientist as part of your workshop team who can explain it.
-Proposals that are accepted as programming for the festival will have support in arranging additional participants, moderators, etc. as needed.
+Proposals that are accepted as programming for the MSF will have support in arranging additional participants, moderators, etc. as needed.

 When are proposals due?

 We’ll be taking submissions until November 7, 2019.